BigBossAnwer/Ethereum-Tokens-Analysis/README.md

 ## Usage

-Simply install the specified R libraries in the setup chunk of [EthereumAnalysis.rmd](EthereumAnalysis.Rmd) and run the notebook from your favorite R notebook workspace
+Simply install the specified R libraries in the setup chunk of the [Ethereum Tokens Analysis & Modeling notebook](EthereumAnalysis.rmd) and run from your favorite R notebook workspace

+Alternatively, view the modeling & analysis report [online](https://htmlpreview.github.io/?https://github.com/BigBossAnwer/Ethereum-Tokens-Analysis/blob/main/EthereumReport.html) or download the [report](EthereumReport.html) and view it in your browser